 The Team Challenge mimics the NAJYRC selection process for the Area VII Team Challenge Event to introduce the process to our future NAJYRC candidates.

-The YRAP encompass a variety of clinics, camps, and educational activities which provide the educational development necessary for a young rider's progression into the NAJC program, eventual recognition by the National Governing Bodies (NGB) developmental programs, and their ultimate ascension into international ranks.
+The YRAP encompass a variety of clinics, camps, and educational activities which provide the educational development necessary for a young rider's progression into the NAYC program, eventual recognition by the National Governing Bodies (NGB) developmental programs, and their ultimate ascension into international ranks.
 While many young riders never endeavor to progress this far in their riding careers, the steps will nevertheless be in place for them to accomplish whatever competitive goals they may have.
-The goal is to create a structure, which similarly parallels the structure of the NAJC program and the NGB developmental programs, so that a rider is familiar with this format from the beginning.
+The goal is to create a structure, which similarly parallels the structure of the NAYC program and the NGB developmental programs, so that a rider is familiar with this format from the beginning.

 In order to accomplish this goal, we provide additional educational and competitive experiences for our lower level riders.
-With this in mind, we will mimic the NAJYRC selection process for the Area VII Team Challenge Event to introduce the process to our future NAJC candidates.
+With this in mind, we will mimic the NAYC selection process for the Area VII Team Challenge Event to introduce the process to our future NAYC candidates.

 Caber Farms HT August, 26-27, 2018.

 Area VII will again be holding a YR Team Challenge at Caber Farms Horse Trial on August, 26-27, 2018.
 This will be a competition comprising of teams of 3-4 riders at each of four levels: Beginner Novice, Novice, Training, and Preliminary.
 Other Areas and Area VII Adult Riders will be invited to participate with ribbons and prizes awarded to the first place team in each level.

 Step 1 - Deadline June 1st.

 Informal Notice of Interest.
 Contact Barb Jensen via email email@example.com, comment on the FB post on the Young Rider FB page; send Barb a personal Facebook message.